Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Introduction

+The dual norm $\|\cdot\|_{K^{\circ}}$ is also referred to as the support function $h_K$ of the original body $K$, because, for a unit vector $\vec \xi$, it measures the distance from the origin to the supporting hyperplane of $K$ in that direction.

-The notion of a \emph{position} is a fundamental topic in high-dimensional convex geometry.
-Given a convex body $K\subset\R^d$ (that we will assume symmetric), one seeks an invertible linear map $T$ so that the image $TK$ is more ``regular'' with respect to a chosen functional.
-Here, we introduce few known examples: \begin{itemize} \item $K$ is in \textbf{John's} position if among all ellipsoids contained in $K$, the ball $B_2^d$ has maximal volume.
+The notion of a \emph{position} is fundamental in high-dimensional convex geometry.
+Given a convex body $K\subset\R^d$, which we assume to be symmetric, one seeks an invertible linear map $T$ such that the image $TK$ is more ``regular'' with respect to a chosen functional.

-\item $K$ is in \textbf{Isotropic} position if the uniform measure over $K$ has zero mean and identity covariance.
+In \textbf{finite-dimensional} Banach spaces, which include linear models, the \textbf{position} plays a key role in the statistical performance of the MNI.
+Here, we introduce a few standard examples: \begin{itemize} \item $K$ is in \textbf{John's} position if among all ellipsoids contained in $K$, the ball $B_2^d$ has maximal volume.